endail/hx711/README.md

 - **data pin**: Raspberry Pi pin which connects to the HX711 module's data interface.
 Use [WiringPi](https://pinout.xyz/pinout/wiringpi) pin numbering.

 - **clock pin**: Raspberry Pi pin which connects to the HX711 modules' clock interface.
 Use [WiringPi](https://pinout.xyz/pinout/wiringpi) pin numbering.

+Example using WiringPi pin 8 for data and pin 9 for clock.
 ```shell
 pi@raspberrypi~ $ bin/hx711calibration 8 9
 ```